abinayadinesh1/crystals/content/miscellaneous/exploration vs explotation.md

-**agent** - person making the decisions that leads to good or bad outcomes ex. spotify decides to make me a new playlist based on what ive already listened to plus related artists - spotify is the agent and this may have good or bad consequences (on how much i listen) trying to find a new way home that might be shorter but more dangerous, im the agent **action** - something the agent chooses to try to maximize a reward **reward** - the outcome of an action (can be good or bad) **reward distribution** - probability of the action and associated reward = probability of the reward **expected reward** - multiply the probability of the action by the reward for that action to get the the chances of you making that reward. do that for all possible events and u get the "average" reward. if i were to play this game 1 time, on average i expect to get this.
+**agent** - person making the decisions that leads to good or bad outcomes ex. spotify decides to make me a new playlist based on what ive already listened to plus related artists - spotify is the agent and this may have good or bad consequences (on how much i listen) trying to find a new way home that might be shorter but more dangerous, im the agent **action** - something u do with a good or bad outcome. trying to optimize the reward. something the agent chooses to try to maximize a reward
+**reward** - the outcome of an action (can be good or bad) **reward distribution** - probability of the action and associated reward = probability of the reward **expected reward** - multiply the probability of the action by the reward for that action to get the the chances of you making that reward. do that for all possible events and u get the "average" reward. if i were to play this game 1 time, on average i expect to get this.